Minnie Reynolds Scalabrino: Career

 Scalabrino ran for state legislature in 1894.
 A member of the Populist Party, she did well in the polls, but did not win the election.
 She supported civil rights for African Americans and labor unions.
 Although women had attained the right to vote and she was perceived as a good speaker, public opinion was against giving women the right to be legislators at that time.

 In 1894, she founded the Denver Woman's Club.
-Four years later, she founded and was the first president of the Denver Women's Press Club, which supports journalists, publicists, and writers.
+Four years later, she founded and was the first president of the Denver Woman's Press Club, which supports journalists, publicists, and writers.
 The Press Club's purpose has been "To advance and encourage women in literary work, to cultivate acquaintance and friendship among women of literarv tastes, to secure the benefits arising from organized effort, and to drive dull care away."
 She led the effort to create libraries and circulating libraries under the auspices of the Women's Club of Denver.
 This was followed later by a traveling library for the State Federation of Women's Club, with Colorado the only state to win a national award for a library.
 She began writing about women's club activities for the newspaper.

 While on vacation in the eastern United States, Scalabrino sent some of her stories to editors at the New York Post and The New York Times.
 The Times hired her in 1901 to write about Colorado and its women.
 After she resigned from the Rocky Mountain News, The Times hired her as a full-time reporter.
 She wrote a column in the paper called "By the Bachelor Girl" in which she stated in 1903 that: 'The woman who cultivates her conversational powers in order to make herself agreeable to men hasn't a bit of sense' and 'No woman with a grain of sense ever lets a man gather from her remarks that his character offers any intricacies to her comprehension'.
 She also wrote "Ship Me Somewhere" in 1911 for The Times: